finbourne/identity-sdk-csharp/sdk/docs/ApplicationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ApplicationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ApplicationsApi>();
             var id = "id_example";  // string | The unique identifier for the application

             try
             {
+                // uncomment the below to set overrides at the request level
+                // apiInstance.DeleteApplication(id, opts: opts);

                 // [EARLY ACCESS] DeleteApplication: Delete Application
                 apiInstance.DeleteApplication(id);
             }